dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 * Links to the most important or most commonly used classes and functions.
 * Links to external references on the domain the library is concerned with.

-To document a library, place a doc comment right above the `library` directive (and any annotations that might be attached) at the start of the file.
+To document a library, place a doc comment before the `library` directive and any annotations that might be attached at the start of the file.

 {:.good}